mdavidsaver/pyDevSup/documentation/devsup.rst

 .. module:: devsup.db

-.. autofunction:: devsup.db.getRecord
+.. autofunction:: getRecord

 :class:`Record` Class
 ^^^^^^^^^^^^^^^^^^^^^

-.. class:: devsup.db.Record
+.. class:: Record

     Allows access to a single record instance.
     *Record* instances can be created for any record in